Counselling services

 Our Approach to EMDR Therapy

-At Can’t We Just Get Along Counselling, we know your past traumas don’t define you.
-Our EMDR psychologists in our Calgary office will help determine the best therapy solution and work with you to receive positive growth results.
+At Can’t We Just Get Along Counselling, we firmly believe your past traumas don’t define you.
+Our Calgary-based EMDR psychologists are here to assess and identify the most suitable therapy approach for you, ensuring positive growth results.

-After we meet to discuss your traumatic memory, our highly-trained registered psychologists and certified EMDR therapists will work with you to help bring peace and clarity back to your life.
+Once we’ve had a chance to discuss your traumatic memories during our initial meeting, our team of highly-trained registered psychologists and certified EMDR therapists will work with you to restore peace and clarity in your life.

 Get the Help You Need to Heal Your Trauma & Address Mental Health Concerns